cs3157/recitations/recitation-6.md

 we want to transmit the output of `program1` to two programs: `program2` and `program3`.
 We can accomplish this using a **named pipe** or a **FIFO (First In First Out)**.
 A FIFO is a type of file used for interprocess communication.
-Since we can refer to a FIFO by name, we can get a bit more creative with how we use them.
-This example from *Advanced Programming in the Unix Environment* by W.
+Since we can refer to FIFOs by name, we can get a bit more creative with how we use them.
-Richard Stevens and Steven A. Rago illustrates how we can achieve our above goal:
+This example from *Advanced Programming in the Unix Environment* by W. Richard Stevens and Steven A. Rago illustrates how we can achieve our above goal:
 ```bash
 mkfifo myfifo
 ./program3 < myfifo &